kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Happiness is found in doing, not merely possessing. - Napoleon Hill
+    ## Be slow of tongue and quick of eye. - Miguel de Cervantes